LIV Golf: Organization

 The early framework for a new golf tour to rival the PGA Tour became public in 2019 with announcement of a league to be known as the Premier Golf League.
 PGA Tour commissioner Jay Monahan responded by implying that golfers who choose to play in a new league would be barred from PGA Tour events.
 Later in 2020, the PGA European Tour and the PGA Tour formed a "strategic alliance" to work together on commercial opportunities, scheduling, and prize funds for each tour's membership.
-The name LIV was chosen because it represents the Roman numeral for 54, referencing both the number of holes played at LIV events and the score if every hole on a par-72 course were birdied.

 The Premier Golf League held talks with Saudi investors about a financial partnership, but Golf Saudi (a division of the Public Investment Fund) instead funded a new entity in 2020 which had its own plan to establish a global professional league, often referred to as the "Super Golf League".
 This entity formally launched in October 2021 as LIV Golf Investments, with former professional golfer Greg Norman named as CEO.

 LIV Golf has often been described as the golfing equivalent to the dormant breakaway European Super League in football.
 This was not Norman's first attempt at such a breakaway, as Norman had previously partnered with Fox Sports in 1994 on a proposed circuit known as the World Golf Tour, which would have consisted of eight international tournaments open to top players on the Official World Golf Ranking (OWGR).
-The announcement had faced a mixed response for the lack of concrete detail in Norman's plans, while the U.S. Federal Trade Commission (FTC) voted against ruling on PGA Tour policies requiring waivers for players to participate in other events that conflict with PGA Tour events.
+The announcement had faced a mixed response for the lack of concrete detail in Norman's plans, while the US Federal Trade Commission (FTC) voted against ruling on PGA Tour policies requiring waivers for players to participate in other events that conflict with PGA Tour events.

 In July 2022, LIV Golf formally applied to be included in the OWGR, a process which typically takes between a year and two years from application submission to approval and awarding of OWGR points.
 In October 2022, LIV Golf entered into a "strategic alliance" with the MENA Tour.
 The arrangement was conceived in order to immediately afford LIV Golf events ranking points; however, it was subsequently confirmed that events in 2022 would not receive points as changes to the MENA Tour would need to be reviewed.
-In a March 2024 letter to players, the league's CEO, Greg Norman, advised that LIV would no longer pursue its bid for world ranking points.
+In a March 2024 letter to players, the league's CEO, Greg Norman, advised that LIV would no longer pursue its bid for world ranking points, a policy which was reversed in November 2025.

 On 15 January 2025, it was announced that Scott O'Neil would replace Greg Norman as CEO, effective on that day.
 Norman's contract with LIV Golf, however, continued until August 2025, after which he had no remaining formal duties.
 In September 2025, he confirmed that he was stepping away from the organization entirely, ending his four-year association with the league since its launch in 2021.